Hampshire County Council privacy notice

 - How we use your personal information

 We collect and use your personal information so we can provide you with statutory and other services.
-We use your information for the purpose for which you provided the information, including the delivery of services for you.
+We use your information for the purpose for which you provided the information to include the delivery of services for you.
 We also use this information to monitor our performance in responding to your request.

 We use your information in the following ways: